jonas128/first-php-assignment/README.md

 # Installation

-To install this prject follow the folloing list
+To install this project follow this list
 - Clone the project
 ```
 git clone https://github.com/h-emma/first-php-assignment